 - It’s too cold for them to survive the winters

 - The sewers flood when it rains and the alligators would drown

 - Alligators cannot survive in a bacterial environment

 This doesn’t mean alligators don’t live in NYC or can’t possibly be found in the sewers.
-We have seen plenty of stories highlighted above that show that isn’t the case.
+We have seen plenty of stories highlighted above that show that encounters have occurred.
 However, that is not the same as saying colonies of huge, blind, albino, breeding alligators populate the sewer system.
 We have seen that alligators are not suited to the environment and cannot flourish there.

 There could well be a new story any day of a fresh report about an alligator being found in the NYC sewers.
-If there is, then it will be an isolated creature—probably escaped from a zoo or an exotic pet that has been discarded.
+If there is, then it will be an isolated creature—probably an escapee from a zoo or an exotic pet that has been discarded.

 © 2019 Ian